bangueco/bangueco/README.md

 <h1 align="center">Hello, I am Ivan Gueco</h1>

 👋 Hey there!
 I'm a passionate college student with a dream to become a proficient web/mobile developer.
-My journey revolves around the love for learning, exploring the endless possibilities of the digital world, and crafting innovative solutions to challenges.
+My journey revolves around the love for learning and exploring the endless possibilities of the digital world.
+My main focus is on JavaScript/Typescript, both for frontend and backend development, but I also have experience with a variety of other technologies.

 Whether it's unraveling the intricacies of code or designing captivating user experiences, I thrive on the thrill of problem-solving and the satisfaction of seeing ideas come to life.
 Let's connect and embark on this exciting journey together! 🚀

 <div align="center">
   <a href="https://www.facebook.com/xxxjustentacion"><img alt="facebook" src="https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white" /></a>